Patrick O'Neil will help you learn about the process and the procedures. You will

 along with a final title policy.
-Borrowers have the option of closing at a title closing in their home with an approved notary if that is more convenient.
+Borrowers have the option of closing at a title company office or closing in their home with an approved notary if that is more convenient.
 Once all the closing documents have been signed, borrowers have 3 business days to cancel the loan should they decide not to go through with it.
-If they should decide to cancel, they will be responsible for any up front expenses incurred in the loan process including process including appraisal, survey, flood certification, credit report, etc.
+If they should decide to cancel, they will be responsible for any up front expenses incurred in the loan process including appraisal, survey, flood certification, credit report, etc.